When your finances are in a slump, your mood can act as a mirror, leaving you feeling down

 you feel worse when you find yourself pinching pennies or missing out on fun activities.

-3. Make a mental note of past financial accomplishments.
+So do yourself a favor and stop with the comparisons. - Make a mental note of past financial accomplishments.
 Maybe you can remember when you worked much longer hours for much less money than you do now.

 Or perhaps you used to live in a smaller home, or a rented home and now you count